fquerdasi/website/content/post/curious-neuron/index.md

 ---
 title: Exploring The Connection Between Hardship, Gut Microbiome, And Childhood Mental Health
 date: '2023-09-04'
+subtitle: A blog post I wrote for a general audience.

-summary: A blog post I wrote for a general audience
+summary: A blog post I wrote for a general audience.

 # Featured image
 # Place an image named `featured.jpg/png` in this page's folder and customize its options here.